 The code will allow you to view your results at securelink.labmed.uw.edu.
 You will not receive a notification when your result is ready, but you can visit the site as often as you wish to check for the result.

-Test Result Guidance/Stay home either way
+Test Result Guidance/Stay home either wayThis seems kind of clunky.
+Maybe just “stay home while you are sick!”

 If You Test Positive – This means you have COVID-19: